GENI-NSF/geni-tools/README-omni.txt

 Note that PLC Web UI lists slices as <site name>_<slice name>
 (e.g. bbn_myslice), and we want only the slice name part here (e.g. myslice).

-The date-time argument takes a standard form such as "YYYYMMDDTHH:MM:SSZ".
+The date-time argument takes a standard form such as "MM/DD/YYYY HH:MM" (quotes important) or "YYYYMMDDTHH:MM:SSZ".
 The date and time are separated by 'T'.
 The trailing 'Z' in this case represents time zone Zulu, which us UTC or GMT.
 You may specify a different time zone, or none.
 Warning: slice authorities are inconsistent in how they interpret times (with or